 Duluth pioneer Sidney Luce (pronounced “loose”) was born in Kingsville, Ohio, on September 19, 1819.
 Kingsville is a short distant from Ashtabula, from which many of Duluth’s early settlers hailed.
 He spent most of his early life in Kingsville before taking a job with the county auditor’s office in Jefferson, Ohio.
 There he met and married Harriet A. Wood, a native of Troy, New York.
 They had one daughter, Katie.

-In the aftermath of the Panic of 1857, Luce’s warehouse was one of only a few buildings in what would become Duluth and the only occupied structure in Duluth Until the late 1860s.
+In the aftermath of the Panic of 1857, Luce’s warehouse was one of only a few buildings in what would become Duluth and the only occupied structure in Duluth until the late 1860s.
 Until 1871, according to the Minnesotian, the building served as “the artery through which the pulsations of the coming city beat; all the business was done or talked over there; in it and around it.”

 Although it produced a wide range of beers (including a cream ale, a stock ale, and a wheat ale) the Luce/Busch Brewery itself barely survived Duluth’s tough economy of the 1860s.
 In 1865, Luce sold the brewery to Nicholas Decker.
 Decker died in 1875, and two years later his family leased the brewery to Michael Fink.
 In 1882 Fink hired August Fitger to run his brewery; less than half a year later Fitger and his partner Percy Anneke bought the Brewery from Fink and changed the name of the Decker Brewery to A. Fitger & Co.
 Lake Superior Brewery.

-During this period Luce continued to work for the Land Office and also served the local municipal government as both a councilor and president (several times).
+During this period Luce continued to work for the Land Office and also served the local municipal government as both a counselor and president (several times).
 He also passed the time building what the Minnesotian deemed “excellent” rowboats.

 Luce wasn’t gone for long.
 He returned to take the reins of Duluth’s First National Bank, which was struggling along with the rest of the nation in the aftermath of the Panic of 1873.
 When the bank failed in 1876, he returned to Kingsville, where he took up residence on the farm he was born on and remained there the rest of his life, reportedly only visiting Duluth once more.